DPI-WE/minitest/content.md

 - As a user, I want to add two numbers, so that I can calculate their sum.
 - As a user, I want to subtract one number from another, so that I can calculate the difference.

-### Error Handling
-- As a user, I want to receive an error message if I enter non-numeric values, so that I understand why the operation failed.

 ### Continuous Operations
 - As a user, I want to perform multiple calculations without restarting the application, so that I can use the calculator efficiently.